NicolaasGeldenhuys/Portello_ios/README.md

 ![image2][image2]
 ### Feature 1

-Multiple Categories with different context.
+List of your favourite recipes.

 ![image3][image3]
 ### Feature 2

-See previous user's score and keep track of your own!
+View your favourite recipes, ingredients and instructions.

 ![image4][image4]
 ### Feature 3

-Reset your highscores and make sure you get full marks!
+Customize and see info on your app!

 ![image5][image5]